Volunteers of America North LA-HOPS in Shreveport, LA

 Pros

-• pro VOA always doing good.
+• pro VOA is always doing good.

-• pro The staff is pleasant and easy to love!
+• pro The staff is pleasant and easy to love.

-• pro Such a great organization.
+• pro It is a great organization.

-• pro It helps to needy.
+• pro It helps those in need.

 Cons